imeshsps/ros-navbot/README.md

 # Indoor Mapping and Navigation Robot Build with ROS and Nvidia Jetson Nano

+## Please go to lidarNrsdl Branch for updated package
 ### Please Go to wiki for more information about the build.

 This resipotary is still under progress.
 I have to clean the codes, mostly for dependencies and launch files.
 Other than that it is tested and working fine.